Samiol-S/Poll-Forge/README.md

 Poll-Forge is a full-stack polling platform designed for seamless group engagement.
 It enables authenticated users to create customized polls, vote, comment, and personalize their avatars — all within an intuitive, modern interface powered by Svelte and Supabase.

 ## ⚙️ Tech Stack
-- Svelte & SvelteKit (with SSR and custom API endpoints)
+- Svelte (javascript framework) & SvelteKit (full-stack web application framework built on top of Svelte) (with SSR and custom API endpoints)
 - Supabase (PostgreSQL)
 - Bootstrap